-Texas putting reopening on ‘pause’ as virus cases soar
+Texas puts reopening on ‘pause’ as virus cases soar

-AUSTIN, Texas (AP) — Gov. Greg Abbott on Thursday halted elective surgeries in Texas’ biggest counties and said the state would “pause” its aggressive re-opening as it deals with a surge in coronavirus cases and hospitalizations that has made it one of the nation’s virus hotspots.
+AUSTIN, Texas (AP) — Gov. Greg Abbott on Thursday halted elective surgeries in Texas’ biggest counties and said the state would “pause” its aggressive reopening as it deals with a surge in coronavirus cases and hospitalizations that has made it a virus hot spot.

 The suspension of elective surgeries is designed to protect hospital space in the Dallas, Houston, Austin and San Antonio areas.
 Statewide, the number of COVID-19 patients has more than doubled in two weeks.
 Texas has reported more than 11,000 new cases in the previous two days alone.

-The pause on further re-openings does not roll back previous orders that already allowed much of the economy to reopen.
-But it would appear to slow down any planned expansion of occupancy levels at places like bars, restaurants and amusement parks and other venues.
+The pause on reopening does not roll back previous orders that already allowed much of the economy to reopen.
+But it would appear to slow down any planned expansion of occupancy levels at places including bars, restaurants, amusement parks and other venues.

 “We are focused on strategies that slow the spread of this virus while also allowing Texans to continue earning a paycheck to support their families,” Abbott said in a statement.
 “The last thing we want to do as a state is go backwards and close down businesses.
 This temporary pause will help our state corral the spread until we can safely enter the next phase of opening our state for business.”